gpremer/mvpeventbus/README.markdown

       EventBusFactory.createEventBus(DemoEventBus.class).applicationStarted();
     }

 The `EventBusFactory` will create all `Presenter`s mentioned in the `Event` annotations the first time en event handled by the Presenter is sent.
 Once created, a presenter is kept alive, so it is safe to keep state within the presenter.
+Future versions of the framework will allow explicit removal of the presenters and the associated view.

 ### Presenters